sap-linuxlab/community.sap_install/roles/sap_ha_pacemaker_cluster/README.md

 - setup and instantiation of Linux Pacemaker cluster (using `ha_cluster` Linux System Role)

 This Ansible Role has been tested for the following SAP Software Solution scenario deployments:
-- SAP HANA Scale-up High Availability
+- SAP HANA Scale-up High Availability (SAPHanaSR Classic and SAPHanaSR-angi)
-- `Beta:` SAP NetWeaver (ABAP) AS ASCS and ERS High Availability
+- SAP NetWeaver (ABAP) AS ASCS and ERS High Availability
 - `Experimental:` SAP NetWeaver (ABAP) AS PAS and AAS High Availability
 - `Experimental:` SAP NetWeaver (JAVA) AS SCS and ERS High Availability